Run 3 Miles, Bike 11 Miles, Run 2 Miles

 The Race CourseThe single loop run routes are flat, fast and spectator-friendly making it easy for family and friends to watch their favorite athletes during the run segments.
 There are two water stations on the run course.

 The scenic, single loop bike route covers varied terrain with just enough hills to keep the athletes entertained.
-Bike support will be provided on the bike course by Steve the Bike Guy, but bring a spare tire tube for the mechanic to use for changing a flat tire.
+Bike support will be provided on the bike course, but bring a spare tire tube for the mechanic to use for changing a flat tire.
 There are no water stations on the bike course so bring a water bottle on your bike.

 Race Venue Activities

-Come to race, but stay for the festivities.
+Loads of new vendors comm to race, but stay for the festivities.
 Your Wrentham Duathlon experience includes a DJ playing great music, yummy post race treats, and an awards ceremony.
 A USA Triathlon Certified Coach from Vmps will be at the race venue to answer your training and racing questions.
-Also, shop for great triathlon apparel and gear deals at the Vmps tent.
-Mastercard, Visa, Paypal, check, and cash accepted.
+Great NEW GOODY BAGS!!! $35 value

 Registration and Entry Fees